 William Lober MD, MS

-I began my career with a strong interest in computer engineering, which I studied both as an undergraduate and graduate school, and for the next six years was a principal in two small technology startups.
-I developed an interest in medicine, and was accepted into an innovative medical school joint program at UC Berkeley and UCSF, where my MS thesis combined engineering and medicine to examine the heart’s electrical activity during cardiac arrest.
+I began my career with a strong interest in computer engineering, which I studied both in undergraduate and graduate school, and for the next six years was a principal in two small technology startups.
+I developed an interest in medicine and completed medical school at the UC Berkeley and UCSF Joint Program.
+My MS thesis combined engineering and medicine to examine the heart’s electrical activity during cardiac arrest.
 I completed a residency in Emergency Medicine at the University of Arizona, with a brief stint as a Registrar at the Royal Brisbane Hospital, Queensland, Australia.
-I came to UW as a board certified ED physician, practiced for a few years, and completed a postdoctoral fellowship in Medical Informatics (NIH/NLM F38 Applied Medical Informatics) with Dr Jim Brinkley.
+I came to UW as a board certified ED physician, practiced for a few years, and completed a postdoctoral fellowship in Medical Informatics (NIH/NLM F38 Applied Medical Informatics) with Dr. Jim Brinkley.
 I joined the School of Nursing faculty in 2005 and have been happily pursuing my interests across health informatics, across the Nursing, Medicine, and Public Health, since that time.
 For more information about the Clinical Informatics Research Group, please see: https://cirg.washington.edu

 - BSEE, Tufts University, 1980